g0wfv/UpdateTLE/README.md

 # UpdateTLE
-## Update TLE files from multiple web locations and update transpoder definitions
+## Update TLE files from multiple web locations and update transponder definitions for Gpredict.
-for Gpredict.

 Run updatetle.sh to only update TLE files